tifischer/azure-docs/articles/stream-analytics/stream-analytics-stream-analytics-query-patterns.md

 SELECT
 	Make
 	CASE
-		WHEN Make = "Make1" THEN "A"
+		WHEN Make = 'Make1' THEN 'A'
-		ELSE "B"
+		ELSE 'B'
 	END AS Dispatch_to_lane,
 	System.TimeStamp() AS Time
 FROM